nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 # AL'NE Natural Cosmetics – Brand Identity & Visual Assets

 Welcome to the AL'NE Natural Cosmetics design repository.
-This space contains a curated collection of visual assets that reflect the brand’s dedication to purity, elegance, and natural beauty.
+This space serves as a curated collection of visual assets and branding materials that define the essence of AL'NE – a brand rooted in purity, sustainability, and beauty.

 ### 📌 Project Overview